Our charism in the Church is to live and proclaim the Incarnation of the Word (Proposed Constitution for the Order of the Incarnate Word).

 Through Mary’s total surrender to God expressed in her “Fiat,” the Word first became Incarnate.
 Mary’s central role in the Incarnation of the Word, her nurturing presence to her Son, her receptivity to the Holy Spirit, all inspire us to acknowledge her as our model.
 We honor her especially in the mystery of the Immaculate Conception as model and prototype of the Church.

 The ideal of combining contemplation with apostolic love is reflected in our congregational mission: to adore the Incarnate Word and to proclaim the mystery of the Incarnation.
-The living out of this contemplative dimension calls us to an attitude of continuous and humble adoration of God’s presence in people, events and things.
+The living out of this contemplative dimension calls us to an attitude of continuous and humble adoration of God’s presence in people, events and things as a loving proclamation.